ga-wdi-boston/rails-api-many-to-many/README.md

 end
 ```

-So our `Loan` table now has the following columns: ID, borrower_id, book_id, Date.
+So our `Loan` model now has the following attributes: id, borrower_id, book_id, and date.

 Let's run our migration with `bin/rails db:migrate`

-The following command let's us take a peek at our database and see how this table looks:
+The following command let's us take a peek at our database and see how this model looks:

 ```bash
 bin/rails db